 3. From Non-Nursing Bachelor’s Degree to BSN

 If you have already earned a bachelor’s degree but you now want to become an RN and earn a nursing degree, you can enroll in special accelerated programs designed for people like you.
-These are called Accelerated RN Baccalaureate Programs and they take the form of 1 to 2 years of intense training in nursing.
+These are called Accelerated RN BSN Programs and they take the form of 1 to 2 years of intense training in nursing.

 4. From BSN to Masters of Science in Nursing (MSN) Degree